danaia/archeonGUI/README.md

 # Archeon

-**Eliminate architectural drift and AI hallucinations.** By giving AI assistants a clear, visual knowledge graph of your project structure, Archeon ensures every generated component follows your established patterns.
+**Eliminate architectural drift and AI hallucinations.** By giving AI assistants a clear, visual knowledge graph of your project structure, Archeon makes sure every generated component follows your established patterns.
 No more rogue file structures or inconsistent naming — your architecture stays coherent as your project grows.

 **A standalone desktop application for visualizing project architectures in real-time.**